Overview for Lovcen and Kotor Bay Short Break

 Day 4: Kotor Bay / Perast

 You arrive in Boka Kotorska Bay and the old town of Kotor by walking down from Lovcen.
-You are free to choose between two similar walks (the same route but different distances) for this part of the itinerary.
+You are free to choose between three similar walks (the same route but different starting points) for this part of the itinerary.
 Either choice will offer breathtaking views of the Boka Kotorska Bay and the surrounding mountains.
 After some time exploring the old town of Kotor, you will then take a transfer to Perast by local bus (20 min).

 - Optional route 1: 6 hours, 15 km ↑300m ↓1,500m